malczuuu/chimera/README.md

 # Chimera

-Yet another throwaway app that retrieves weather for exploring some concepts related to Spring Boot.
+Yet another throwaway app that retrieves weather from OpenWeatherAPI, used for exploring some concepts related to Spring Boot.
+Project name does not mean anything - I just like naming stuff based on fantasy, mythology or pop-culture.

 Used for experimenting with setting up a modular Spring Boot application with a reusable core that can be extended by multiple applications.